Acts 2 - John Karmelich

 (1) “And everyone who calls on the name of the Lord will be saved.”

-b) Peter wanted to tie this whole prophecy that everyone (not just Jews) at this point can call upon Jesus for salvation.
+b) Peter wanted to tie this whole prophecy that everyone (not just Jews), at this point, can call upon Jesus for salvation.

-13. Peter explains this further much better than me.
-Verse 22.
-"Men of Israel, listen to this: Jesus of Nazareth was a man accredited by God to you by miracles, wonders and signs, which God did among you through him, as you yourselves know.
-23 This man was handed over to you by God's set purpose and foreknowledge; and you, with the help of wicked men, put him to death by nailing him to the cross.
+Verse 22: "Men of Israel, listen to this: Jesus of Nazareth was a man accredited by God to you by miracles, wonders and signs, which God did among you through him, as you yourselves know.

 a) Peter now ties this event to the message about Jesus.